KYKhaw428/EthPrivateP2P/README.md

 ## Prerequisites
 1) At least two computer which does not share the same internet.
-2) Have geth install for all the involved computers to function as nodes.
+2) Have geth installed for all the involved computers to function as nodes.

 ## Setup steps